 Of course, some women experience painful periods and sex may be the last thing on their minds.
 Venus Matters salutes women’s sovereignty and their power to choose what happens in relation to their bodies at all times.
 It is also worth noting that orgasms have been proven to reduce cramps by releasing oxytocin—a powerful pain inhibitor.

 Still, even some of my sex-positive friends are reluctant to publicly talk about period sex or that other taboo, female ejaculation.
 And I understand.
 It hasn’t been easy for me to pull back the veils on my personal or pleasurable experiences either.
 The first few conversations I had as CEO of Venus Matters (especially with men) were a bit awkward and oddly humorous.
-I could almost feel them blushing as I mentioned menarche, period sex, or “Amrita”—the term for what Tantra considers a sacred fluid that some women emit during sex (and no, it's not just pee).
+I could almost feel them blushing over the phone as I mentioned menarche, period sex, or “Amrita”—the term for what Tantra considers a sacred fluid that some women emit during sex (and no, it's not just pee).

 With each conversation I have become more committed to uplifting women’s biology and supporting expanded pleasure.
 Venus Matters because the human body is a temple, and desire—unfettered by cultural or religious constraints—is holy.